Gmail Logo

-Letters of any nature and in any direction are ready to be sent by the mail service, which is represented by the Gmail logo.
-As the emblem shows, the content of the message is securely encrypted and hidden from prying eyes.
+Letters of any nature and in any direction are ready to be sent via the mail service represented by the Gmail logo.
+As the emblem shows, the message’s contents are securely encrypted and hidden from prying eyes.

 Gmail: Brand overview